tylerm007/ontimize_yaml_view/readme.md

 ## 3. Edit Yaml Data
-Once your yaml file has been imported and processed you can now edit Entities, Attributes, Relationships, Rules, and Security.
+Once your yaml file has been imported and processed you can now edit Applications, Entities, Attributes, Relationships, Rules, and Security.
 This is the same as manually editing the yaml file directly.
 See the valid field values below for each object.
 When you have finished editing - step 4 - will create files that can be manually merged back into your existing project.

 ## 4. Download Yaml File
 Once you have completed your edits - select Process Yaml Files - select the imported row from the list and click the button 'Download Yaml' it will write to disk and display in the 'downloaded content' window reflecting all the new edits to your yaml.
 Copy this to your app_model.yaml in your project. (you may need to press refresh a couple of times).
 The security and logic are also exported which can be manually edited back into your existing project.